zonca/zonca-blog/_posts/2021-04-19-jetstream-backup-kubernetes-volumes-object-store.md

 * Issue: Volumes cannot be mounted because they are in "Reserved" state in Openstack
 * Solution: Run `openstack volume set --state available <uuid>`, this is an [open issue affecting Jetstream](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream/issues/40)

+## Setup monitoring

+See the new tutorial on [how to setup a system to monitor that the backups are being executed](https://zonca.dev/2022/04/monitor-restic-backups-kubernetes.html)